Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 ==========NEWS===========

+[2023-01-20] One paper, 'NBSSN: a Neuromorphic Binary Single-Spike Neural Network for Efficient Edge Intelligence', has been accepted to IEEE ISCAS 2023🎉!

 [2023-01-03] One paper, 'NeuroCARE: A Generic Neuromorphic Edge Computing Framework for Healthcare Applications', has been accepted to Frontiers in Neuroscience, section Neuroprosthetics🎉!

 [2022-12-10] I officially pass my PhD Qualification Exam and become a PhD Candidate🎉!